Nucella

 Nucella, common name dog whelks or dog winkles, is a genus of small to medium-sized predatory sea snails, marine gastropod mollusks in the subfamily Ocenebrinae which is part of the large family Muricidae, the murex snails or rock snails.

+Description

+(Described as Polytropa) The spire is acuminate.
+The whorls are foliated or tuberculose.
+The inner lip is flattened.
+The siphonal canal is small and oblique.
+The aperture is narrowed at the forepart.

 Species

 Species in the genus Nucella include: